lagarrueal/tts-exercises/2_audio_manipulation/README.md

 ## 4. Combine
-Create something!
+1. (*) Create something!
 You can do whatever you like here using the methods we have uncovered already and methods used in `example.py`.
+Explain what you decided to do.
 If you have no idea what to do, do this:
 1. Load `f1.wav` and `m2.wav`
 2. Segment each recording into 1 second segments
 3. zip the segments